 Octal Number System (Base 8 Number System)

 In the octal number system, the base is 8 and it uses numbers from 0 to 7 to represent numbers.
 Octal numbers are commonly used in computer applications.
-Converting an octal number to decimal is same as decimal conversion and is explained below using an example.
+Converting an octal number to decimal is the same as decimal conversion and is explained below using an example.

 Example: Convert 2158 into decimal.